 An employment contract sets out the terms of employment, documenting your responsibilities and obligations as an employer and binds you by its terms.

-Employers are obliged to provide employees with written terms confirming basic arrangements such as place of work, rate of pay and holiday entitlement etc. within two months of the employee’s start date where their employment contract lasts for one month or more.
+Employers are obliged to provide employees with written terms confirming basic arrangements such as place of work, rate of pay and holiday entitlement etc. within two months of the employee start date where employment contracts lasts for one month or more.

 All employees will have a contract of employment irrespective of whether there is a written contract in place.
 Where no written contract exists, a verbal contract of employment may be equally valid.
 However, it is best to have a formal contract drawn up to avoid misunderstandings and reduce the risk of future disputes.